-allthelenders is an independent and impartial price comparison website for payday and short term loans in the UK.
+allthelenders is an independent and impartial price comparison website for personal, payday and short term loans in the UK.
 Compare the cost of loans from more than 20 lenders from a trusted FCA authorised site.

 On this page:

 A credit union is an organisation that is owned and controlled by its members.
 This is known as a financial cooperative.
 A credit union is established with the vision of providing its members with an excellent level of customer service, being community-focused and to provide financial services at competitive rates.
 You will find that although credit unions provide the same services as a bank or mainstream lenders their terminology is different.

 Ultimately a credit union is an organisation and it will strive to make good commercial decisions, be a profitable company with an array of financial products, whilst looking after its member’s concerns.
 An attraction of a credit union is that their interest rates are usually very competitive for borrowing and also for any savings that you may have with them.
 The costs (fees / charges) can also be lower than other banks and building societies.
 A credit union uses the money that a member invests (deposits) to provide loans to other members.